stanford-scs/uudev/README.md

 # Micro-user-udev service

-`uudev` is a linux program than launches other programs in response to devices being added and removed from the system.
+`uudev` is a linux program that launches other programs in response to devices being added and removed from the system.
 Unlike the system-level [udev] program, `uudev` is designed to be run by users in their Xorg sessions.
 Hence it can easily do things like change key